With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Mercy Health Clermont Hospital Behavioral Health Institute is a mental health treatment center in Batavia, OH, located at 3000 Hospital Drive, 45103 zip code area.
-Mercy Health Clermont Hospital Behavioral Health Institute provides telemedicine/telehealth, hospital inpatient treatment and partial hospitalization/day treatment.
-Mercy Health Clermont Hospital Behavioral Health Institute offers activity therapy, electroconvulsive therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Mercy Health Clermont Hospital Behavioral Health Institute also supports people with Alzheimer's or dementia, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Mercy Health Clermont Hospital Behavioral Health Institute consist of psychosocial rehabilitation services, mentoring/peer support/consumer-run services and diet and exercise counseling.
+Mercy Health Clermont Hospital Behavioral Health Institute provides partial hospitalization/day treatment, hospital inpatient treatment and telemedicine/telehealth.
+Mercy Health Clermont Hospital Behavioral Health Institute offers couples/family therapy, activity therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Mercy Health Clermont Hospital Behavioral Health Institute also supports people with serious mental illness, people requiring dual diagnosis treatment and people with Alzheimer's or dementia.
+Additional services at Mercy Health Clermont Hospital Behavioral Health Institute consist of case management, psychosocial rehabilitation services and education services.

 Learn MoreSaint Joseph Orphanage Crisis Stabilization Unit is a mental health treatment center in Cincinnati, OH, located at 274 Sutton Road, 45230 zip code area.
-Saint Joseph Orphanage Crisis Stabilization Unit provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Saint Joseph Orphanage Crisis Stabilization Unit offers individual psychotherapy, dialectical behavior therapy and trauma therapy to adults, children / adolescents and young adults.
-Saint Joseph Orphanage Crisis Stabilization Unit also supports people with PTSD, transitional age young adults and people with trauma.
-Additional services at Saint Joseph Orphanage Crisis Stabilization Unit consist of suicide prevention services, case management and education services.
+Saint Joseph Orphanage Crisis Stabilization Unit provides telemedicine/telehealth, outpatient treatment and residential treatment.
+Saint Joseph Orphanage Crisis Stabilization Unit offers group therapy, dialectical behavior therapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
+Saint Joseph Orphanage Crisis Stabilization Unit also supports people with trauma, transitional age young adults and people with PTSD.
+Additional services at Saint Joseph Orphanage Crisis Stabilization Unit consist of suicide prevention services, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreVa Brown County is a mental health clinic in Georgetown, OH, located at 474 Home Street, Suite C, 45121 zip code area.
 Va Brown County provides telemedicine/telehealth and outpatient treatment.
-Va Brown County offers trauma therapy, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
-Va Brown County also supports people with PTSD, people with trauma and veterans.
-Additional services offered at Va Brown County include diet and exercise counseling, suicide prevention services and court-ordered outpatient treatment.
+Va Brown County offers couples/family therapy, trauma therapy and group therapy to seniors 65 or older, young adults and adults.
+Va Brown County also supports veterans, people with PTSD and people with trauma.
+Additional services offered at Va Brown County include court-ordered outpatient treatment, diet and exercise counseling and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.